alexd-alves/p-cpgn-vigilante/docs/Characters/NPCs/Fenny.md

 Suspected by the [[index#Players|party]] to be the same person as [[Fengar]].

-Lives in [[Fenny's Home]], across from [[Miss Lucy]], who suspects him of having kidnapped her cats.
+He lived in [[Fenny's Home]], across from [[Miss Lucy]], who suspected him of having kidnapped her cats.

 Neither Miss Lucy nor her neighbours were able to provide a description beyond "asshole".
-He is known to yell at people in the street near his house.
+He was known to yell at people in the street near his house.